Happy Hardy and Heer

-Happy Hardy and Heer is a 2020 Bollywood musical romantic drama film directed by Raka, produced by Deepshikha Deshmukh and Sabita Manakchand, starring Himesh Reshammiya in a double role and Sonia Mann.
+Happy Hardy and Heer is a 2020 Indian Hindi-language musical romantic drama film directed by Raka, produced by Deepshikha Deshmukh and Sabita Manakchand, starring Himesh Reshammiya in a double role and Sonia Mann.

 Plot

-Happy, a lovable loser, is smitten by his childhood friend Heer.
-Though she is fond of him, she is yet to express her feelings for him.
-When she moves to London, Happy follows her there.
-Though he goes there on the pretext of getting a job, his real goal is to woo Heer.
-In London, she meets Hardy, who is born and raised there.
-While Happy comes across as a happy-go-lucky guy, who fails at everything he attempts, Hardy is a successful entrepreneur.
-Heer falls for the latter, a twist in the tale leads to a situation where she has to choose between her childhood friend and her ideal man.
+Happy, a lovable loser, is in love with his childhood friend Heer.
+Although she is fond of him, she has not expressed romantic feelings toward him.
+When Heer moves to London, Happy follows her.
+While he claims to be seeking employment, his true intention is to win her affection.
+In London, Heer meets Hardy, who was born and raised there.
+Whereas Happy appears as a carefree man who repeatedly fails in his endeavors, Hardy is a successful entrepreneur.
+Heer becomes attracted to Hardy, and a twist in the story places her in a position where she must choose between her childhood friend and her ideal partner.